-In May 2019, the Sanger Institute made the difficult decision to close the animal facility over the next few years, driven by its scientific strategy.
+In May 2019, the Sanger Institute made the difficult decision to close the animal facility, driven by its scientific strategy.

-The Sanger Institute Research Support Facility (RSF) serves the Institute and worldwide community by providing and caring for mice used in research studies.
-In conjunction with the RSF the Mouse Pipelines teams support biomedical research through the humane and optimized use of genetically-modified mice.
-Under the most stringent care for the welfare of the animals, the mouse pipelines team generates, phenotypes, cryopreserves, and distributes new mouse strains to galvanize biomedical research.
+The Sanger Institute Research Support Facility (RSF) served the Institute and worldwide community by providing and caring for mice used in research studies.
+In conjunction with the RSF the Mouse Pipelines teams supported biomedical research through the humane and optimized use of genetically-modified mice.
+Under the most stringent care for the welfare of the animals, the mouse pipelines team generated, phenotyped, cryopreserved, and distributed new mouse strains to galvanize biomedical research.

-The work of the Research Support Facility and Mouse Pipelines teams are underpinned by our Mouse Colony Management System (MCMS).
-This system was developed in-house by the Scientific Operations Mouse Informatics Team and enables us to demonstrate, at the highest standards, our high levels of efficient production, colony management and archiving.
-The database is continually improved by the Mouse Informatics Team in conjunction with the Mouse Pipelines and Research Support Facility teams.
+The work of the Research Support Facility and Mouse Pipelines teams was underpinned by our Mouse Colony Management System (MCMS).
+This system was developed in-house by the Scientific Operations Mouse Informatics Team and enabled us to demonstrate, at the highest standards, our high levels of efficient production, colony management and archiving.
+The database was continually improved by the Mouse Informatics Team in conjunction with the Mouse Pipelines and Research Support Facility teams.

 Mouse Molecular Technologies

-The team provides high-throughput genotyping and characterisation of mutant mouse strains created either by targeted embryonic stem cells or CRISPR/ ...
+The team provided high-throughput genotyping and characterisation of mutant mouse strains created either by targeted embryonic stem cells or CRISPR/Cas9 ...

-The Mouse Pipelines team supports biomedical research through the humane and optimized use of genetically-modified mice.
+The Mouse Pipelines team supported biomedical research through the humane and optimized use of genetically-modified mice.